 Description: The objective of this project is to create an expressive body of visual artwork to accompany and represent published sound recordings from MTSU student songwriters.
 The subject material of each art piece was determined through a collaborative process through which songwriters were guided.
 Felix's intention was to depict their musical composition through visual imagery in the form of a collage art piece that can be used as cover art to accompany the publication of their song.
 The artist, Felix Taylor, created 8-12 pieces, one for each songwriter, all uniquely based on our shared discussion of the song's inspiration, meaning, lyrical content, aesthetics, and creative vision.
 Everyone involved was granted the opportunity to practice real-world industry skills while strengthening our student community and promoting their craft.

-Team Member: Aubrianna "Felix" Taylor
+Student: Aubrianna "Felix" Taylor

 Faculty Mentor: Dr. Erin Anfinson

 Title: Classical Guitar Audio/Video Recording of Roland Dyens "Trios Saudades"

 Description: The purpose of this project will be to produce a professional quality audio visual